 All of this came to be recognized over time – beginning with the film’s re-release in 1970 and its increasing influence over other filmmakers, reinforced by the release of Romero’s epic follow-up Dawn of the Dead ten years later.
 But of course retrospect can distort perception.
 How much of what we now see in Night of the Living Dead was consciously placed there, how much was fortuitous accident?
 While the film reflected the time of its making, perhaps the most radical aspect of the production was the casting of Duane Jones as protagonist Ben, and yet placing a black actor at the centre of the film was not a deliberately transgressive decision; rather it reflected Romero’s judgment that Jones was the best actor available – a rare instance of genuinely “colour-blind” casting.
 But that practical decision gave the film far greater resonance than its horror elements by themselves could have done.

 While Jones definitely stands out for the intensity and nuance of his performance, most of the cast is quite strong – the weakest element is the conventional ingenue couple Tom (Keith Wayne) and Judy (Judith Ridley); Wayne has an earnest awkwardness, but Ridley does have several expressive moments.
 Co-producer Karl Hardman, as cowardly Harry Cooper, gives depth to the potentially one-note character as scripted; interestingly, he’s driven by an insecurity which makes him a bully, but because the script makes nothing of Ben’s race, Harry never becomes an overt racist.
 If that element is part of his make-up, it’s hidden behind the more immediate conflict over male dominance.
 Marilyn Eastman as Harry’s wife Helen, through looks and silences, creates a strong portrait of a marriage which has settled into barely suppressed hostility and contempt.
-At that transitional moment, she’s a woman caught in a traditional role which she knows is no longer valid, but which she hasn’t yet found an escape route from.
+At that transitional moment, she’s a woman caught in a traditional role which she knows is no longer valid, but from which she hasn’t yet found an escape route.

 The character of Barbra has sometimes been criticized for its perceived anti-feminist treatment of what initially appears to be the female lead.
 (Romero attempted to correct his “error” in his script for Tom Savini’s 1990 remake, making Barbara [Patricia Tallman] a fighter in the mold of Francine [Gaylen Ross] in Dawn of the Dead and Sarah [Lori Cardille] in Day of the Dead.)
 And yet Judith O’Dea nonetheless gives a strong and convincing performance as a woman suffering from shock, no longer able to function.
 The criticism of her “weakness” stands outside her role as a dramatic character; given what Barbra is going through, her response is plausible, and demands that she should be stronger and take a more active part are really demands to impose something on the narrative for external reasons.
 Within the ensemble, Barbra represents one of many responses to the crisis which are played out by the characters as a group – responses which reveal the inherent weaknesses which ultimately doom them all.